Neko

 Client-server architecture

 The key-value store is a server that listens for commands on the specified address.
-You may use a tool such as netcat instead of the hobbes client to send commands
+A tool such as netcat can be used instead of the hobbes client to send commands

 echo "<length_of_cmd>\r\nSET\r\n<key>\r\n<val>\r\n" | nc <addr> <port>